StevenKurniawan/TemplateParser/README.md

 <base href="{base_url}">
 ```

-To use the library in controller
+Call the library in controller

 ```
 $config = [